 A2 Exercise 2 and Exercise 3

 I will need to think carefully as I work through Assignments 3-5 about ways of avoiding different types of bias at different points (mine and that of others and the assessors).
-To some extent I have enough experience I think to anticipate some of these, and in my post Community Empowerment Methodology that is now part of Assignment 2, should highlight the ways in which people are involved at different levels, and the potential biases that might be involved.
+To some extent I have enough experience I think to anticipate some of these, and in my Assignment 3 posts on community drawings and Assignment 3 Gathering Data: Lines Walking, I highlight the ways in which people were involved at different levels, and the potential biases that might be involved.
 Inclusion and comparison of responses from different people involved (community people, NGO staff and consultants at different levels and VisCom forums) through my work and associated social networks will help reduce bias.
-My conclusions should also bear this in mind.
+My conclusions in Assignment 5 Participatory VisCom should also bear this in mind.